DaniloDuque/Data-Structures/LinkedLists/SkipList/README.md

 ### Space Complexity

-- **O(2n):** The average space complexity of a Skip List is 2n (where n is the cardinality of level 0).
+- **O(n):** The average space complexity of a Skip List is 2n (where n is the cardinality of level 0).
 On average, each level contains half the number of nodes as its previous level, represented by the formula &Sigma; from i=0 to &infin; of (1/(2^i))*n, which equals 2n, assuming an infinite number of levels.

 ## How it Works